Table of contents here.

-Archean rocks form most of the central cores of the continents, which are known as the continental shields.
-There is much that is still not known about this eon, including whether large continents had assembled.
-However, life was already present, though only as bacteria and archaea.
-These are two of the three domains of life found on Earth, and both have cells that lack true nuclei.
-The eukaryotes, whose cells have true nuclei and a complex internal structure, and whose modern descendants include animals, plants, and fungi, were probably not yet present even as simple protozoa.
+Archean life consisted only of bacteria and archaea, two of the three domains of life found on Earth.
+Both have cells that lack true nuclei.
 Oxygen was virtually absent from the Archean atmosphere.
 The Sun, having left behind its exuberant infancy, shone at only about 75% of its current brightness, but abundant atmospheric methane is thought to have trapped enough heat to permit the oceans to remain unfrozen.

 Fossilized Precambrian stromatolites from Glacier National Park.
 National Park Service